This post may contain affiliate links which won’t change your price but will share some commission.

 - Add a pinch of salt;

-- Make a little whole in a middle and start adding milk and butter;
+- Make a little hole in the middle and start adding milk and butter;

-- Add a little water at the time and work the dough until you can form a ball about 10-15 minutes;
+- Add a little water at a time and work the dough until you can form a ball about 10-15 minutes;

 - Once done, cover it with the big bowl and let it rest for about 20-30 minutes;

-- Roll the dough until thin (like pasta) and using either cookie cutter or large wine glass cut the circles;
+- Roll the dough until thin (like pasta) and using either a cookie cutter or a large wine glass cut the circles;

 - Place 1 teaspoon of the filling in the middle of the circle;

 - Wet one half of the circle and then seal it together;

-- Boil large pot of water and season with salt;
+- Boil a large pot of water and season with salt;

-- Once the water is boiling put about 8 pierogi at the time;
+- Once the water is boiling put about 8 pierogi at a time;

 - Once they come to the surface let them cook for 1 minute and using a spider or slotted spoon take them out on a plate;

 - If you want to fry them as I did here, use 1 tablespoon of oil or ghee and fry pierogi on each side until golden brown;

 For the toppings:

 - Using separate pans add oil and onions and fry the onions until golden brown and bacon until crispy (you don't need fat for bacon as it is already fatty);

-- Add onions and bacon on top with pierogi and serve with sour cream.
+- Add onions and bacon on top of the pierogi and serve with sour cream.

 2. Addition of blue cheese and cheddar is something new to me.
 It's a simple trick from a very famous Polish chef.
 I tried it and it really elevates this dish to another level.

 3. If you are not serving pierogi immediately, take them out on a counter and let them cool down and dry a little bit.
 Make sure that they are not touching each other.
-Once cooled, place them on a baking sheet, again with distance from each other, place in a freezer and let them freeze.
-Once done, you can pack them in the plastic bag.
+Once cooled, place them on a baking sheet, again at distance from each other, place in a freezer, and let them freeze.
+Once done, you can pack them in a plastic bag.